MASDXI/ico-contract/README.md

     ✓ Minting token (100ms)
     ✓ Burning token (73ms)
     ✓ Withdraw ether from contract (61ms)
-    ✓ Don't have enough ether to buy token
+    ✓ Do not have enough ether to buy token (30ms)

   13 passing (2s)